 ARSACS is the common name for Autosomal Recessive Spastic Ataxia of Charlevoix-Saguenay.
 This condition was first seen in people of the Charlevoix-Saguenay region of Quebec, Canada.
-The majority of people with ARSACS live in Quebec or have recent ancestors from Quebec.
+Most people with ARSACS live in Quebec or have recent ancestors from Quebec.
 People with ARSACS have also been identified in various countries such as Japan, Turkey, Tunisia, Spain, Brazil, Poland, Italy, and Belgium.
 It is a progressive disease that affects the body's ability to create a protein called sacsin, normally found in the brain, skin, and muscles.
-Over 170 SACS mutations have been reported worldwide and are thought to cause loss of function of sacsin, a poorly characterized and massive (520 kDa) protein.
+Over 170 SACS mutations have been reported worldwide.
+Mutations in SACS may cause a loss of function of sacsin, a poorly characterized and massive (520 kDa) protein.